The most beautiful waterfalls in Iceland

 The town of Selfoss is in the southwest of the country, less than an hour from Reykjavik.
 These two places are opposite, so be careful not to go in the wrong direction.

 Dimensions: Selfoss in Iceland is between 10 and 11 meters high and a hundred meters wide.

-How to get there: exit Route 1 in the north of the country by taking Route 864, drive 30 minutes and you have arrived in Selfoss!
+How to get there: exit Route 1 in the north of the country by taking Route 864, drive the campervan for 30 minutes and you have arrived in Selfoss!
 Both Dettifoss and Selfoss are near lake Mývatn, we really do encourage you to soak into the nature baths there.

 Dimensions: 12 meters high